 I was provided with one or more of the products shown in this creamy tomato soup with basil recipe for review purposes but all opinions expressed are my own.

 This quick and easy creamy tomato basil soup is what I crave when I’m not feeling well, stressed out, or just want a bit of “yum” in my day?
 My comfort food has always been a grilled cheese sandwich with tomato soup.
 In fact, I think I ate that meal almost every single day for my second pregnancy.
 Other foods did not appeal to me at all but a gooey grilled cheese sandwich and a can of tomato soup hit the spot.
-This easy tomato soup recipe is creamy comfort food loaded with canned tomatoes and plenty of garlic, basil and onion.
+This easy tomato soup recipe is creamy comfort food loaded with canned tomatoes and plenty of garlic, basil, and onion (Try adding a dollop of fresh homemade basil pesto for a bold, delicious flavor!).

 This tomato basil soup recipe has no cream!